-- You can save the PDF file to your computer. - All the instruction manuals (PDF files) have page links to make it quick to find the desired page.
-Click on a page number in the Table of Contents or Index and that page will appear. - To learn how to use Adobe Reader, see Adobe Reader's Help section.
+- You can save the PDF file to your computer. - To learn how to use Adobe Reader, see Adobe Reader's Help section.

 Downloading Images to a Computer

 You can use the provided software to download the images in the camera to your computer.
 There are two ways to do this.